-Pyze supports all segmentation techniques automatically using the power of Intelligence Explorer, which is a key feature that enables app publishers to explore the entire user base through automated segmentation and real-time explorations across key behavioral attributes like Engagement, Loyalty, Form-Factor, App Starts or Sessions, Attrition Risk, Last Activity, Monthly Cohort, Recency, Relative Cohort, Weekly cohort, Weekly Loyalty or frequency, Revenue, Purchases, Long term value, Long term purchases, etc. in seconds.
+Pyze supports all segmentation techniques automatically using the power of Intelligence Explorer, which is a key feature that enables mobile and web app businesses to explore the entire user base through automated segmentation and real-time explorations across key behavioral attributes like Engagement, Loyalty, Form-Factor, App Starts or Sessions, Attrition Risk, Last Activity, Monthly Cohort, Recency, Relative Cohort, Weekly cohort, Weekly Loyalty or frequency, Revenue, Purchases, Long term value, Long term purchases, etc. in seconds.
 See Intelligence Explorer.

 Further, app-defined dimensions make the exploratory intelligence offered by Intelligence Explorer even more powerful.
 They can be used in concert with the out-of-the-box dimensions to conduct fine grained explorations and precise targeting of specific groups.

-App-defined Dimensions allow app publishers convert any behavior or categorization within an app, into an explorable dimension.
+App-defined Dimensions allow mobile and web app businesses convert any behavior or categorization within an app, into an explorable dimension.
 For example, an app-defined dimension could be based on "Ticket holder Type" category for a sports team app to differentiate between season-ticket holders and discount-ticket buyers, or "Responsiveness to Political Alerts" for a news app to customize experience for users who are highly responsive to political alerts vs those who are not.